(keep reading to learn what happened)

 Mama Maria’s was a Brooklyn, New York pizza restaurant featured on season 6 of Kitchen Nightmares.

-In this episode of Kitchen Nightmares Chef Gordon Ramsay takes us to Mama Maria’s in Brooklyn, New York, where we meet the owner, John.
+In this episode of Kitchen Nightmares Chef Gordon Ramsay takes us to Mama Maria’s in Brooklyn, New York.

 Mama Maria’s is the sister business to Sal’s Pizzeria, which is the family business attached to Mama Maria’s.

 The two are totally connected, which is a bit of a unique situation as far as Kitchen Nightmares goes.